Introduction: The Search for Efficient Sequence Models

 7. Conclusion: The Future of Sequence Modeling

-Mamba achieves a rare combination of computational efficiency and modeling power.
+Mamba delivers a compelling blend of computational efficiency and modeling capability.

 7.1 Current Limitations and Future Work